 In April, Insmed announced that we are funding and providing clinical drug supply for the STOP-COVID19 (Superiority Trial of Protease inhibition in COVID-19) trial, an investigator-initiated study of brensocatib (formerly known as INS1007) in hospitalized patients with COVID-19.
 The mechanism of action of brensocatib, a candidate that we are advancing into Phase 3 development for patients with bronchiectasis, suggests that it may have broad applicability in a range of neutrophil-mediated diseases.
 This could include acute respiratory distress syndrome (ARDS), a severe outcome of COVID-19.
 Based on this rationale, we are pleased to support this investigator-initiated trial.
 In parallel, we continue to pursue an in vivo mouse model to better understand the potential of brensocatib in preventing ARDS.

 Since the start of the pandemic, Insmed has worked hand in hand with the biopharmaceutical industry to support evolving needs in our communities.
-Some of the ways we have lent support include donating personal protective equipment to those on the front lines and sharing iPads with local hospitals to enable critically ill patients to see their loved ones.
+Some of the ways we have lent support include donating personal protective equipment to those on the front lines, sharing iPads with local hospitals to enable critically ill patients to see their loved ones, and raising money for the Community FoodBank of NJ to support local families facing food insecurity due to the crisis.
 We continue to look for ways we can be of service during this challenging time.

 Our supply chain is strong, with no disruptions to date in the production of our approved medicine or our pipeline candidates.
 We currently have enough active pharmaceutical ingredient of our approved medicine to meet anticipated global requirements through the end of 2022.
 Our third-party manufacturers continue to operate to ensure an uninterrupted supply of medication while taking all necessary precautions to protect their workers’ safety.